 This course provides preparation for the Texas Department of Licensing and Regulations Operator Examination.
 Successful students will exhibit the skills and knowledge required for the completion of the Texas Department of Licensing and Regulations examination.
-Prerequisites: CSME 1348, 1401, 1405, 1410, 1443, 1451, 1453 and 2401.
-Prerequisites or Corequistes: 1491 and 2351.
+Prerequisites: CSME, 1401, 1405, 1410, 1443, 1451 and 2401.
+Prerequisites or corequisites: 1491, 2343, 1348 and 1453 or with instructor approval.